 Oz came from a small shelter in Michigan where he was found as a stray.
 He had a fecal obstruction (which can be deadly) due to Manx Syndrome.
 They were having a hard time with placement and had decided to let him live as an outdoor cat at a sanctuary in Utah before finding us - which could literally kill him.

 One of the shelter staff drove Oz to the Iowa border to meet LuAnn when she left Wisconsin with Merlin.
-He and Merlin (I had been to Wisconsin to get Mer) came to Colorado together and the rest is history.
+He and Merlin came to Colorado together and the rest is history.

 Oz is the top cat at the sanctuary.
 He is very passive and entertaining.
 Oz also talks a lot and has a big vocabulary.

 Thankfully, he comes back when he's had a nice run but it is dangerous in the mountains.
-I have spent a lot of time calling and waiting for Oz to come back...always unscathed...sometimes after a few minutes but a couple of time it was a few hours.
+We have spent a lot of time calling and waiting for Oz to return which is terrifying!

-As one of the two first cats to join CCAS, Oz is a self-appointed ambassador.
-He is very doglike, so comfortable greeting humans and animals alike.
-Oz loves to be outside, which unfortunately is not safe in the mountains.
-When we lived in Denver, he got to hang out by the door on a leash and talk to passersby which he enjoyed it more than anything!
+Oz is very doglike, comfortable greeting humans and animals alike.
+He loves to be outside, which unfortunately is not safe in the mountains.
+When we lived in Denver, he got to hang out by the door on a leash and talk to passersby which he enjoyed more than anything!

-Oz has very poor boundaries.
-When new kitties arrive and need some time to adapt, they usually spend a couple weeks in a room alone then gradually ease into gen pop while still in their own crates.
-Oz can't stand it!
+Ozzie has very poor boundaries.
+When new kitties arrive and need some time to adapt, Oz can't stand it!
 He becomes obsessed with getting in to see the new kid.

-Oz needs a sponsor.
-He has an autoimmune disorder that flares up periodically and requires medical attention.
+Oz has an autoimmune disorder that flares up periodically and requires medical attention.
 As a cat with Manx Syndrome, he is also susceptible to urinary tract infections.
-If you are interested in supporting Oz in our forever home program at the sanctuary,
+If you are interested in knowing more about Oz, email us!